gfzabarino/RCRTimers/README.md

 ## What it Depends on

-`RCRTimers` has been verified as working with Xcode 6.1, iOS 7.1 and iOS 8.1.
+`RCRTimers` has been verified as working with Xcode 6.1 and iOS 8.1.

 All code uses ARC.